devacadian/BasePay/README.md

 🔹 User will be able to initiate payment requests
 🔹 User will be able to initiate payment requests to multiple Contacts (Split bill)
 🔹 User will be able to leave a message for each transaction request (ie. A very expensive Lunch - 100 ETH)
+🔹 User will be able to review transaction history
 🔹 The application will accept the native token of Base (Ether) as the payment method